ECrelier/Char_Shortcut/README.md

 ## Support and Contributions

-For support, questions, or suggestions, please open an issue on the [SillyTavern GitHub](https://github.com/SillyTavern/SillyTavern) or contact the extension author via GitHub.
+For support, questions, or suggestions, please open an issue on the [SillyTavern GitHub](https://github.com/SillyTavern/SillyTavern) or contact the extension author via GitHub at `https://github.com/ECrelier/char-shortcut`.

 Contributions are welcome!
 Feel free to submit pull requests or suggest improvements.